Qibla: Pre-astronomy

 The determination of qibla has been an important problem for Muslim communities throughout history.
 Muslims are required to know the qibla to perform their daily prayers, and it is also needed to determine the orientation of mosques.
 When Muhammad lived among the Muslims in Medina (which, like Mecca, is also in the Hejaz region), he prayed due south, according to the known direction of Mecca.
-Within the few generations after Muhammad's death in 632, Muslims had reached places far away from Mecca, presenting the problem of determining the qibla in new locations.
-Mathematical methods based on astronomy would develop only at the end of the 8th century or the beginning of the 9th, and even then they were not initially popular.
+Within the few generations following Muhammad's death in 632, Muslims had reached places far away from Mecca, presenting the new challenge of determining the qibla in locations far removed from those in which the earlier methods were employed.
+Mathematical methods based on astronomy would be developed only around the end of the 8th century, and were not initially popular.
 Therefore, early Muslims relied on non-astronomical methods.

-There was a wide range of traditional methods in determining the qibla during the early Islamic period, resulting in different directions even from the same place.
-In addition to due south and the qiblas of the companions, the Arabs also knew a form of "folk" astronomy—called so by the historian of astronomy David A. King to distinguish it from conventional astronomy, which is an exact science—originating from pre-Islamic traditions.
-It used natural phenomenon, including the observation of the Sun, the Moon, the stars, and wind, without any basis in mathematics.
+There was a wide range of traditional methods in determining the qibla during this early Islamic period, resulting in different directions used even in the same place.
+In addition to due south and the qiblas of the companions, the Arabs also knew a form of "folk" astronomy—called so by the historian of astronomy David A. King to distinguish it from the more precise mathematical astronomy—originating from pre-Islamic traditions.
+It used natural phenomena, including the observation of the Sun, the Moon, the stars, and wind, without any basis in mathematics.
 These methods yield specific directions in individual localities, often using the fixed setting and rising points of a specific star, the sunrise or sunset at the equinoxes, or at the summer or the winter solstices.
 Historical sources record several such qiblas, for example: sunrise at the equinoxes (due east) in the Maghreb, sunset at the equinoxes (due west) in India, the origin of the north wind or the fixed location of the North Star in Yemen, the rising point of the star Suhayl (Canopus) in Syria, and the midwinter sunset in Iraq.
 Such directions appear in texts of fiqh (Islamic jurisprudence) and texts of folk astronomy.
 Astronomers (aside from folk astronomers) typically do not comment on these methods, but they were not opposed by Islamic legal scholars.
 The traditional directions were still in use when methods were developed to calculate the qibla more accurately, and they still appear in some surviving medieval mosques today.